Vulnerability Management Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 FAQ

-Q: How do scan results become POA&M entries?
+Q: How do scan results become FedRAMP vulnerability reports?

 Q: How do you handle new versus remediated versus reopened findings across scan cycles?

 A: On every scan cycle, findings are compared against prior results.
-New findings create new Issue Tickets.
-Remediated findings close existing tickets.
+New findings create new Issues.
+Remediated findings close existing ones.
 Reopened findings (closed last month but reappeared) reopen them.
 This reconciliation is where most programs break when done manually.
-If you cannot reliably determine new versus remediated versus reopened, your POA&M data drifts.
+If you cannot reliably determine new versus remediated versus reopened, your reporting data drifts.
 Closed items reopen without anyone noticing.
 New items are mixed in with items that have been there for six months.

 Q: How do you normalize findings from multiple scanners?

-A: Rev5 uses a simple severity-based model: 30 days (Critical/High), 90 days (Moderate), 180 days (Low).
-VDR uses a three-dimensional model where the remediation target depends on the baseline, exploitability (LEV/NLEV), reachability (IRV), and impact (N1 through N5).
-A High-baseline N5+LEV+IRV finding has a 12-hour SHOULD target.
-A Moderate-baseline N3+NLEV finding has a 128-day target.
-The VDR timeframes are SHOULD recommendations, not MUST requirements, but they drive assessor expectations.
+A: The old Rev5 model was severity-based from the date of discovery: 30 days (Critical/High), 90 days (Moderate), 180 days (Low).
+The Consolidated Rules replace it, for Rev5 and 20x alike, with a model where the target depends on the Certification Class, exploitability (LEV, a binary determination), reachability (IRV, also binary), and impact (PAIN rating N1 through N5), measured from the evaluation date.
+A Class D PAIN-5 LEV+IRV finding has a 12-hour SHOULD target.
+A Class B PAIN-2 NLEV finding has 192 days.
+The VDR-TFR-PVR timeframes are SHOULD recommendations, not MUST requirements, but the 192-day accepted vulnerability cutoff behind them is a MUST.

 Q: What is the 192-day accepted vulnerability rule?

-A: VDR-TFR-MAV requires that any vulnerability not fully remediated within 192 days MUST be categorized as an accepted vulnerability with required documentation.
+A: VER-TFR-MAV requires providers to categorize any vulnerability that is not or will not be fully mitigated or remediated within 192 days of evaluation as an accepted vulnerability.
 This is mandatory, not a target.
-When a finding crosses the 192-day threshold, it must be formally accepted with documented justification, exploitability status, reachability status, N1 through N5 impact, and supplementary information for agency risk decisions.
+The rule started in the pilot VDR standard and now lives in VER.
+When a finding crosses the threshold, it must be formally accepted with an explanation of why, alongside its LEV and IRV status, historical and current PAIN rating, and the supplementary information agencies need for risk decisions.
 This replaces the pattern of POA&M items that sit open for years with repeated extensions.
+See our article on VDR for the full requirement set.

 Q: What is the cost of disconnected vulnerability management tools?

 A: The cost is reconciliation labor.
-Running scans in one tool, tracking POA&Ms in another, managing deviations in a spreadsheet, and assembling reports from exports means someone spends days every month per environment normalizing, reconciling, and cross-checking.
+Running scans in one tool, tracking findings in another, managing deviations in a spreadsheet, and assembling reports from exports means someone spends days every month per environment normalizing, reconciling, and cross-checking.
 Across multiple environments, this consumes weeks monthly.
 The error rate is constant because the process makes errors inevitable.
-Inconsistencies between the POA&M, the scan report, and the deviation tracker are the norm, not the exception.
+Inconsistencies between the findings tracker, the scan report, and the deviation records are the norm, not the exception.
 One data model eliminates the reconciliation step.

 This article is part of a 15-part series on the operational disciplines that CMMC, FedRAMP Rev5, and FedRAMP 20x all test.
 [Read the series overview: Stop Building for Compliance.
 Build for Operations.]